michaelshiloh/robotaPsyche/weeklySchedule.md

 - Try to incorporate some of the new things we've learned in order to give your ecology a more interesting behavior

-#### Production Assignment Due March 2

-Make some more progress on your midterm project
-- Make a new folder called "midterm"
-- In the midterm folder make a new file "README.md" and in that describe briefly your concept
-- In the midterm folder make a new file "journal.md" and in that describe what progress you have made so far

-#### Details of the midterm project
+#### Further details of the midterm project
 - Due March 9
 - Your midterm project will be to develop a more complex ecology.
 You may continue with what you created for February 14, or you may create a new ecology.
 Incorporate various behaviors such as following a flow field, attraction, aggression, arriving, cohesion, separation, and flocking.
 You do not need to incorporate all of the behaviours that we learned about.
 - Your project must have a legend indicating what different colors or shapes represent, and other information that explains what's going on.
 If you are using easily identified images you do not need the legend.
 - Your description must be excellent and detailed and must include:
 	- The concept
 	- The process you took to achieve it